yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 - CRT monitors are also known for their excellent image quality and wide viewing angles.
 - CRT monitors are no longer commonly used, but they are still available for some specialized applications.

-#### Printer
+#### 2. Printer

 - A printer is an output device that prints characters, symbols and graphics on paper.
 The Printed output is called hard copy.

-Or

-- Printers take the information from the CPU and print it on paper.

 **Types of the Printers:**

 - **Inkjet printers:** Affordable and good for home use, offering decent print quality for documents and photos.
-- **Laser printers:** Known for their fast printing speed and crisp text output, ideal for high-volume printing needs.
+- **Laser printers:** Laser printers use toner for fast prints at a lower cost per page, ideal for high-volume black and white printing.
-- **Dot-matrix printers:** Less common today, they were known for their reliability and ability to print multiple carbon copies, but with noisier operation and lower print quality.
+- **Dot-matrix printers:** Less common today, they were known for their reliability and ability to print multiple carbon copies, but with `noisier operation` and `lower print quality`.

-#### Speakers
+#### 3. Speakers

 - A computer speaker, also sometimes called a multimedia speaker, is a type of output device for your computer.
 - Its main function is to convert electrical signals from your computer into audible sound waves that you can hear.